zhoube/interview-product-assignment/README.md

 3. The API will be available at `http://localhost:8080`.

 **Design Patterns Used**
-- Layered Architecture (Controller-Service separation)
+- Layered Architecture (Controller-Service separation) keeps HTTP concerns in controllers and business logic in services.
-  - Controllers handle HTTP concerns, services handle business logic and storage.
-- Strategy (ProductService interface + ProductServiceImpl implementation)
+- Service Abstraction/Strategy-like Pattern (ProductService interface + ProductServiceImpl implementation) so that the controller depends on the ProductService interface instead of a concrete class..
-  - Allows swapping storage strategies without changing the controller.
-- DTO Pattern (request/response separation)
-  - Keeps API contracts explicit and decoupled from the domain model.
+- DTO Pattern (request/response separation) keeps API contracts explicit and decoupled from the domain model.
-- Exception Handling pattern via centralized `@RestControllerAdvice`
+- Exception Handling pattern via centralized `@RestControllerAdvice` provides consistent JSON error responses.
-  - Consistent JSON error format for all errors.
-- Dependency Injection (Spring IoC)
-  - Spring injects the `ProductService` into the controller, promoting testability and loose coupling.
+- Dependency Injection (Spring IoC) injects `ProductService` into the controller for loose coupling and testability.